 - Add another tablespoon of olive oil to the skillet.
 Add onion and cook until translucent; about 2 minutes, stirring often to avoid burning.
 Stir in garlic, then add frozen vegetables and cook until heated through.
 Season with a pinch of salt.

-- Add cold rice to the skillet and stir to combine with the vegetables.
-Press down into the pan to brown the rice lightly for a couple of minutes, then stir and repeat a few times.
+- Soften the butter in the center of the skillet, then add cold rice to the skillet and stir to combine with the vegetables.
+Press down into the pan to brown the rice lightly for a couple of minutes - you'll hearing popping and sizzling and that's what you want - then stir and repeat a few times.
+It's ok if the rice is chunky; it will break up a bit as it warms.

 - Return the egg to the skillet and stir to heat through.